{{ s.label }}

 {{ hwSunsetLabel }}

-Sunset needs this mikvah’s coordinates — the watch stays paused until they’re set.
+Sunset needs this mikvah’s location — set it above; the watch stays paused until it’s set.

-Sunset is computed daily for these coordinates in the mikvah’s timezone.
+Sunset is computed daily for this location in the mikvah’s timezone.

 Goal temperature